brunorigal/autograd-minimize/README.md

-# autograd_minimize
+# autograd-minimize

-Wrapper around the minimize routine of scipy which uses the autograd capacities of tensorflow or pytorch to compute automatically the gradients, hessian vector products and hessians.
+autograd-minimize is a wrapper around the minimize routine of scipy which uses the autograd capacities of tensorflow or pytorch to compute automatically the gradients, hessian vector products and hessians.